arebimohammed/arebimohammed.github.io/polynomial-regression/index.md

 </span>

 <span style="font-size:1.125rem"> Understanding linear regression and the mathematics underlying it is necessary for this topic.
-You can read my previos article on [Linear Regression](https://arebimohammed.github.io/linear-regression-all-you-need-to-know/) if you aren't familiar with it.</span>
+You can read my previous article on [Linear Regression](https://arebimohammed.github.io/linear-regression-all-you-need-to-know/) if you aren't familiar with it.</span>

 <span style="font-size:1.125rem">
 Applying a linear regression model to this dataset first will allow us to gauge how well it will perform.